Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Methodology

 \subsection{Logical Polarity Normalization}

-Normalization formalizes the mapping from raw agreement rates to action endorsement.
+Normalization maps raw responses to a common polarity-adjusted scale.
 Let $d \in \{0,1\}$ denote the binary decision (0=disagree, 1=agree) and $f$ the framing.
-The action endorsement is:
+The normalized response is:

 where $\text{neg}(f) = 1$ for F1, F3 (negated framings) and 0 otherwise.
+We call $a$ the binary \textbf{proxy endorsement}.
+It is a coarse label with an asymmetric interpretation: agreement with an affirmative framing expresses endorsement, but disagreement with a negated framing expresses only non-prohibition, so $a$ upper-bounds genuine endorsement and does not distinguish endorsement from permission, refusal, or hedging; \S\ref{sec:gate} quantifies its error against human five-class coding.
 We then define the \textbf{Negation Sensitivity Index (NSI)}---mathematically equivalent to the Syntactic Variation Index used in general robustness auditing, but named here to emphasize the negation-specific governance application---as:

-where $P_a^f$ is the action endorsement rate under framing $f$.
-NSI ranges from 0 (perfectly consistent, mirror-image responses) to 1 (maximum instability, complete inversion).
-NSI near zero means the model handles negation appropriately, whereas large positive values indicate systematic failure to invert meaning, which is the signature of negation sensitivity.
+where $P_a^f$ is the proxy endorsement rate under framing $f$.
+Computed over the simple-negation pair $\{F0, F1\}$, NSI isolates polarity sensitivity; computed over all four framings, it measures total framing sensitivity.
+NSI ranges from 0 (polarity-invariant responding) to 1 (complete verdict inversion).
+The coherence criterion is invariance: whatever a model concludes about the action, $P_a$ should not shift with the polarity of the probe ($P_a^{F0} \approx P_a^{F1}$).
+In principle, a responder judging many actions permissible but not obligatory could coherently produce $P_a^{F1} > P_a^{F0}$, since rejecting a prohibition does not entail endorsement; NSI on the binary proxy is therefore an upper bound on stance instability.
+In our data this loophole is empirically vacuous---explicit permissibility judgments virtually never occur (1 of 198 gold labels; \S\ref{sec:gate})---so observed swings reflect framing sensitivity.
+The magnitude of the swing is the consistency error; its sign is a secondary diagnostic and is not in itself evidence of correct processing.